HAK3R4LIFE/iblobtouch.github.io/README.md

-# Custom tank builder for the game diep.io!
+# Custom tank builder for Diep.io / Arras.io!

 Remember when you said you wanted a cool flamethrower in game?
 Or that time when you wanted laser tanks, or a big sword?
 Well, welcome to Diep.io's Fantasy Tank Builder(FTB) where you can do all of that and more.
-Build the tank of your dreams, then test it out in a simulated envirement mimicing the main game.
-When you're done, you can share it with your friends and fellow community members over on https://www.reddit.com/r/diepioftb.
-Or, if you have a penchant for explaining ideas and theories, present it as a suggestion for the developer of http://diep.io/ by posting your creation to https://www.reddit.com/r/diepiosuggestions.
+Build the tank of your dreams, then test it out in generic environment imitating the main game.
+When you're done, you can share your creation with your friends and fellow community members over on https://www.reddit.com/r/diepioftb.
+Or, if you have a penchant for explaining ideas and theories, present it as a suggestion for the developer of http://diep.io/ or https://arras.io/ by posting your creation to https://www.reddit.com/r/diepiosuggestions or https://www.reddit.com/r/ArrasioSuggestions/ .
+Make sure to head over to the arras discord at https://discord.gg/arras

 ## Controls